 - Job & Internship Fairs

-The Office of Postdoctoral Affairs provides career resources and advising for postdoctoral fellows across Northwestern.
+The Office of Postdoctoral Affairs provides career resources and advising for postdoctoral trainees across Northwestern.

-Postdoctoral fellows can also access many Northwestern Career Advancement programs and resources (excluding one-on-one advising).
+Postdoctoral trainees can also access many Northwestern Career Advancement programs and resources (excluding one-on-one advising).

-All Graduate Students and Postdoctoral Fellows: Versatile PhD (sign on with NetID)
+All graduate students and postdoctoral trainees: Versatile PhD (sign on with NetID)

 Management and organization